 What do I do if I really crave it?

-Try out Deliciously Ella’s Sweet Potato Brownies recipe
+- Try out Deliciously Ella’s Sweet Potato Brownies recipe500g of sweet potatoes (about 2 medium)12 medjool dates

 6 tablespoons of pure maple syrup